rmashima/DbcParser/README.md

 The user needs to make sure that the signals do not overlap with each other by properly specifying the `Length` and `StartBit`.

 ### **Multiplexing**
 A message can contain multiplexed data, i.e. layout can change depending on a multiplexor value.
-The `Packer` class is unaware of multiplexing, so it's up to the user to check that the given message actually contains the signal.
 As an example, consider the following dbc lines:
 ```
 BO_ 568 UI_driverAssistRoadSign: 8 GTW